 Finally, as we were about to take the road to Salamanca the van took the slip-road and slowed right down.
-We were doing about 50 kilometres an hour, the plastic of the spyhole with a lighter and this gives me the idea I'm looking for.
+We were doing about 50 kilometres an hour, and without thinking twice I shouted: 'Now!'
+We opened the door wide and jumped.